Kafka - OpenTelemetry Collector

 Log query

-This sample Query is from the Events by Severity panel of the Kafka - Logs dashboard.
+This is a sample log query from the Events by Severity panel in the Kafka - Logs dashboard.

 sumo.datasource=kafka messaging.cluster.name={{messaging.cluster.name}}